Using Schroedinger cat quantum state for detection of a given phase shift: The potential sensitivity

 It is easy to see that zeros of the function \eqref{overlap} are equal to

 where \(k\) is an integer number.
 Evidently, the best sensitivity is provided by \(k=0\).
 The corresponding phase shift is equal to

-With the increase of $\alpha$, the numerator of \eqref{phi_optimal} very quickly converges to $\pi/2$; in particular, if \(\alpha = 1.5\) then the difference is about 1\%.
+As $\alpha$ increases, the numerator of \eqref{phi_optimal} quickly converges to $\pi/2$; in particular, if \(\alpha = 1.5\), then the difference is about 1\%.
 Therefore, $\phi_0$ can be approximated as follows:

-Note the similarity of Eqs.\,\eqref{phi_optimal} and \eqref{dphi_sqz}.
-In both cases, the right hand side is inversely proportional to the square root of the carrier photons number.
+Note the similarity between Eqs.\,\eqref{phi_optimal} and \eqref{dphi_sqz}.
+In both cases, the right-hand side is inversely proportional to the square root of the carrier photons number.
 The additional factor \(\arccos(-e^{-2 \alpha^2})/\alpha\) plays the role of the squeeze factor \(e^{-2r}\), allowing to further improve the sensitivity.

-At the same time, it has to be emphasized, that these quantities have different meanings: $\Delta\phi_{\rm SQZ}$ define the mean squared value of the measurement error, while $\phi_0$ is equal to the phase shift that, in principle, can be unambiguously detected.
+At the same time, it has to be emphasized, that these quantities have different meanings: $\Delta\phi_{\rm SQZ}$ defines the mean squared value of the measurement error, while $\phi_0$ is equal to the phase shift that can, in principle, be unambiguously detected.

-In order to achieve this result, the optimal measurement procedure described by the positive operator-valued measure (POVM), having the following form:
+To achieve this result, the optimal measurement procedure described by the following positive operator-valued measure (POVM):

-has to be used \cite{HelstromBook}.
-Unfortunately, this POVM does not correspond to any of the standard photodetection procedures.
+must be used \cite{HelstromBook} (note that this POVM is complete in the two-dimensional space spanned by the states $\ket{\Psi_0}$ and $\ket{\Psi_\delta}$).
+Unfortunately, this procedure does not correspond to any of the standard photodetection schemes.